cqse/teamscale-jacoco-agent/agent/README.md

  echo `svn info --show-item url | egrep -o '/(branches|tags)/[^/]+|trunk' | egrep -o '[^/]+$'`:`LANG=C svn info --show-item last-changed-date | date -f - +"%s%3N"`
 ```

-- `teamscale-revision-manifest-jar` As an alternative to `teamscale-revision` the agent accepts the git commit hash supplied via the
-  `Git_Commit` entry in the given jar/war's `META-INF/MANIFEST.MF` file.
-(For details see path format
+- `teamscale-revision-manifest-jar` As an alternative to `teamscale-revision` the agent accepts the repository revision provided in the given jar/war's `META-INF/MANIFEST.MF` file (for details see path format
-  section above)
+  section above).
+The revision must be supplied as an main attribute called `Revision` (preferred) or as an attribute called `Git_Commit`, which belongs to an entry called `Git`.
 - `teamscale-commit-manifest-jar` As an alternative to `teamscale-commit` the agent accepts values supplied via
   `Branch` and  `Timestamp` entries in the given jar/war's `META-INF/MANIFEST.MF` file.
 (For details see path format
   section above)